nasa/progpy/sphinx-config/troubleshooting.rst

 Installing ProgPy Data-Driven Tools with Python 3.13
 ------------------------
-Tensorflow does not support python3.13 as of the writing of this.
+Tensorflow does not support Python3.13 as of the writing of this (April 2025).
 Until this is fixed, ProgPy data-driven features may not work correctly.
 If you are having trouble running data-driven features with Python3.13, try with an earlier version of Python.